wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

     ]
 ---

-In a [previous post](/blog/posts/2020/chrome-spy-remote-control) I talked about how remote debugging works with Chrome, and we also covered the [latest Microsoft Edge browser](/blog/posts/2020/cookie-crimes-on-microsoft-edge).
+Previously I talked about [remotely debugging Chrome](/blog/posts/2020/chrome-spy-remote-control), and we also covered the [latest Microsoft Edge browser](/blog/posts/2020/cookie-crimes-on-microsoft-edge) along the way.

 These features allow an adversary to gain access to authentication tokens and cookies.
 See [MITRE ATT&CK Technique T1539: Steal Web Session Cookie](https://attack.mitre.org/techniques/T1539/) as well for this.

+## What about Firefox?

-After succesfully using this with Chrome and Edge, I was wondering if Firefox offers debugging features as well, and how one could detect malware trying to exploit it.
+For a while I was wondering if (my favorite) browser Firefox has such debugging features as well, and how one could detect malware trying to exploit it.

 *This article was written a few months back, just never got to post it.
 So, here we go.*